uviclibraries/genai-pathway/index.md

 ---

 # Generative AI Workshop Pathway
-Generative AI (GenAI) tools can be helpful for subject-area experts, making their work more efficient.
-However, for those who lack expertise in a specific field, these tools can lead to problems if they don't carefully verify the facts and analysis provided by GenAI tools.
+Generative AI (GenAI) tools are truly double-edged swords.
+They can be helpful to subject-area experts, making their work more efficient.
+However, for those who lack subject expertise, these tools can lead to embarrassment or worse if the facts and analysis provided by GenAI tools are not checked for accuracy.
 <img src="images/double-edge-sword.jpeg" style="float:right;width:270px;padding:5px;" alt="Double edge sword">

 This workshop series is designed to help subject area experts and non-experts, and help meet the needs of students, faculty, & staff by offering foundational to advanced research & productivity skills training: